Last updated on September 22nd, 2023 at 12:48 pm

 Who Tops The Recent Rankings?

-Recent badminton history is still dominated by Asian countries with the top 10 ranking from August 2015 proving it.
+Recent badminton history is still dominated largely by Asian countries as you can see from the latest BWF Top 10 World rankings.

 One of the greatest badminton players in the history of the sport has to be Denmark’s Peter Gade.
 He has won no less than 22 Grand Prix titles during the late 1990’s and early 2000’s.